 Description: This repeatable course allows EL students to gain language skills to perform in mainstream academic content areas.
+Prerequisites: Placement in EL and qualifying ELPA score

 Method of Grading: Daily participation

 Student Outcomes: Work on English grammar, vocabulary, composition, and reading; Practice pronunciation and conversational skills; Learn standards and practices of American culture; Focus on the 4 domains of the Nebraska ESL Standards of reading, writing, speaking and listening.